julian-molina/Documentation/pages/suite/suite-fundamental-trading-farms-concepts.md

 toc: false
 ---

-Superalgos is designed for flexible and scalable trading operations.
+Superalgos is designed for coordinated, flexible, and scalable trading operations.

 In its current version, the system may be deployed in multiple machines&mdash;as many as desired&mdash;and each machine may constitute a <a data-toggle="tooltip" data-original-title="{{site.data.network.network_node}}">node</a> in a <a data-toggle="tooltip" data-original-title="{{site.data.network.network_of_nodes}}">network of nodes</a>.
 In fact, different networks of nodes may live within the same computer network.